 19.1.
 All children, regardless of their circumstances, are entitled to a full time education which is suitable to their age, ability, aptitude and any special educational needs they may have.
 A child going missing from education is a potential indicator of abuse or neglect.
 School staff should follow the school's for dealing with children that go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual exploitation, and to help prevent the risks of their going missing in future.
-It is essential that all staff are alert to signs to look out for and the individual triggers to be aware of when considering the risks of potential safeguarding concerns such as travelling to conflict zones, FGM and forced marriage. .
+It is essential that all staff are alert to signs to look out for and the individual triggers to be aware of when considering the risks of potential safeguarding concerns such as travelling to conflict zones, FGM and forced marriage.
 We inform the local authority of any pupil who is going to be deleted from the admission register where they: have been taken out of school by their parents and are being educated outside the school system e.g. home education.
-The school must inform the local authority of any pupil who fails to attend school regularly, or has been absent without the school's permission for a continuous period of 10 school days or more, at such intervals as are agreed between the school and the local authority (or in default of such agreement, at intervals determined by the Secretary of State)10.
-The attendance policy outlines the procedures by which the pupil's attendance is monitored.
+The school informs the local authority when a pupil leaves before a transitional stage.
+When a pupil's name is deleted from the admission register the school informs the local authority and supplies the following information: